Cullins Service Shows you how to DIY.

 Store mower in a dry, clean area.

-Do not store next to corrosive materials, such as fertilizer.
 When storing any type of power equipment in a poorly ventilated or metal storage shed, care should be taken to rust-proof the equipment.

 Using a light oil or silicone, coat the equipment, especially cables and all moving parts of your lawn mower before storage.